Qinwang1993/Personal-Safety-App/README.md

 # Personal-Safety-App
 Sister is a personal safety app, which works based on real time location.
 It aims to prevent possible threats and respond in case of an emergency.
 It mainly contains these five functions:
-1. User Registration /Login / Profile
+1. User registration / login / profile
-2. Scream Alarms and fake calls.
+2. Scream alarms and fake calls
-3. Auto Call and SMS with current GPS location.
+3. Emergency call and SMS with current GPS location
-4. Search nearby, Police Stations and Hospitals.
+4. Search nearby police stations and hospitals
-5. Provide First Aid / Self Defense / Other Information.
+5. Provide first aid / self defense / health tips

 ## Details
 Using the abundant features and UI elements, this project will compliment functions as follows.
 1. Send Location: The user just needs to click on the “Share Location” button, the application will send a message to everyone in the contact list to inform them the user’s location.